 Implementation

 Once the children have completed the Phonic Scheme, they develop deeper reading skills through reading texts from a variety of structured reading schemes.
 The order of the books has been carefully designed to ensure progression in complexity of text ( as measured by sentence and word length and the frequency of unfamiliar words) and also to offer both fiction and non-fiction titles.
 The children's reading skills are further developed by regularly reading both at home and at school.
 From Year 1 upwards, the children read books that are recognised by Accelerated Reader.
 Each class has a well resourced library and children chose their own titles from the up-to-date selection that is regularly updated as new titles are published.
-The children begin their school day with 30 minutes of quiet reading time.
 At the end of every half term, certificates are awarded to a selection of children from each class for their varied successes.
 The children also take part in

 organising and developing their classroom reading area.